andresvilla06/SQL_Analytical_Projects/README.md

 # sql_datawarehouse_proyect

+Welcome to my first **DataWarehouse Proyect**
-Building a modern data warehouse with SQL server, using ETL &amp; ELT processes, data modeling and analytics.
+I'll try building a modern data warehouse with SQL server, using ETL &amp; ELT processes, data modeling and analytics to generates actionable *insights*.

+Here I will aggregate my design and highlights of best practices in data engineering and analytics!
+---